arcus-azure/arcus.testing/docs/preview/03-Features/01-core.md

 ```

 ### Customization
-You can customize the `TestConfig` with additional local alternatives (like for different environment testing) and with a different main JSON file.
+You can customize the `TestConfig` with local alternatives (like for different environment testing) and with a different main JSON file.

 ```csharp
 var config = TestConfig.Create(options =>